Standard User Guide

 • on a github repository, a storage space for your projects on an online host - (grab the link to the repo and make sure you have it)

-Int this section I'm going to show you how to upload a file from your computer and use the following public github repository https://github.com/robyngreene/tutorialsNoteable.git to show you how to upload a repository using git.
+In this section I'm going to show you how to upload a file from your computer and use the following public github repository https://github.com/robyngreene/tutorialsNoteable.git to show you how to upload a repository using git.

 Upload a notebook from your computer

 If you haven't already, download or create the notebook file (name ends in ".ipynb") that you would like to upload to Noteable - make sure you know where it's downloaded on your computer.
 Once you've followed the steps to Starting up a Notebook Server, and have reached the screen below, click Upload.
 You can select the file from the files on your computer.
 So go to the location that the notebook was downloaded into on your computer and select it.
-The notebook is now within your Noteable directory.
-One last step - Press Upload next to the file name.
+The notebook is now within your Noteable directory and you can click on it to open it.

-There it is! - now you can click on it to open it.
 Don't worry you don't have to do this each time you start up your Noteable, the file you just uploaded will be stored there, as long as you don't delete it.

 Using git within Noteable